lgfrbcsgo/du-light-control/README.md

 Close the window by pressing "Apply" in the bottom right corner.

 Activate the programming board which is labeled "Sequencer".
-If you've followed all the steps, your sequence should be played back.
+If you've followed all the steps, your sequence should be playing.
 Deactivate the programming board again to stop the playback.

 ## Programming more than 9 lights